-The total usable open space within a Planned Development Shall be a minimum of fifteen (15) percent of the gross acreage of the Planned Development.
+The total usable open space within a Planned Development shall be a minimum of fifteen (15) percent of the gross acreage of the Planned Development.
 No more than twenty-five (25) percent of the required usable open space shall be in the form of water surfaces.
 Areas designated as wetlands shall not be included in the percentage of area set aside for open space.
 Such required usable open space shall be set aside for passive and active recreation areas.

-13.7 Utilities, Services, and Easements
+13.7 UTILITIES, SERVICES, AND BASEMENTS

-Structures within a Planned Development shall be connected to city water and sewer lines and all utility lines shall be placed underground except for major electric transmission lines.
-Adequate provisions to maintain on-site and off-site drainage shall be provided adequate provisions for utility and drainage easements shall be provided.
+Structures within a Planned Development shall be connected to city water and sewer lines and all utility lines shall be placed underground except for major electrical transmission lines.
+Adequate provisions to maintain on-site and off-site drainage shall be provided.
+Adequate provisions for utility and drainage easements shall be provided.

-13.8 Access and Circulation
+13.8 ACCESS AND CIRCULATION

-A circulation system shall be designed so as to provide for safe and convenient access to dwelling units, open space, community facilities, commercial uses, and industrial in the Planned Development.
-Principal vehicular access points shall be designed to permit smooth traffic low and minimum. hazards to vehicular, bicycle, or pedestrian traffic.
-Cul-de--sacs shall be discouraged; sidewalks and bicycle lanes shall be encouraged.
+A circulation system shall be designed so as to provide for safe and convenient access to dwelling units, open space, community facilities, commercial uses, and industrial uses in the Planned Development Principal vehicular access points shall be designed to permit smooth traffic now and minimum hazards to vehicular, bicycle, or pedestrian traffic.
+Cul-do-sacs shall be discouraged; sidewalks and bicycle lanes shall be encouraged.
 Adequate access and circulation for emergency and service vehicles shall be provided.